-- our ability to attract new customers and retain existing customers; - our ability to accurately forecast revenue and appropriately plan our expenses; - our ability to accurately predict changes in customer demand due to matters beyond our control; - our ability to introduce new features, including integration of our existing solutions with third-party software and devices; - the actions of our competitors, including consolidation within the industry, pricing changes or the introduction of new services; - our ability to effectively manage our growth; - our ability to attract and retain key employees; - our ability to successfully manage and realize the anticipated benefits of any future acquisitions of businesses, solutions or technologies; - our ability to successfully launch new services or solutions or sell existing services or solutions into additional geographies or vertical markets; - the timing and cost of developing or acquiring technologies, services or businesses; - the timing, operating costs, and capital expenditures related to the operation, maintenance and expansion of our business; - service outages or security breaches and any related occurrences which could impact our reputation; - the impact of worldwide economic, industry, and market conditions, including disruptions in financial markets and the deterioration of the underlying economic conditions in some countries, and those conditions specific to Internet usage and online businesses; - fluctuations in currency exchange rates, particularly the South African Rand to U.S. Dollar exchange rate; - trade protection measures (such as tariffs and duties) and import or export licensing requirements; - · costs associated with defending intellectual property infringement and other claims; - changes in law and regulations affecting our business; and - provision of fleet management solutions or asset management solutions from cellular carrier-controlled or OEM-controlled channels from which Inseego may be excluded.
+- our ability to attract new customers and retain existing customers; - our ability to accurately forecast revenue and appropriately plan our expenses; - our ability to accurately predict changes in customer demand due to matters beyond our control; - · our ability to introduce new features, including integration of our existing solutions with third-party software and devices; - · the actions of our competitors, including consolidation within the industry, pricing changes or the introduction of new services; - · our ability to effectively manage our growth; - · our ability to attract and retain key employees; - · our ability to successfully manage and realize the anticipated benefits of any future acquisitions of businesses, solutions or technologies; - our ability to successfully launch new services or solutions or sell existing services or solutions into additional geographies or vertical markets; - the timing and cost of developing or acquiring technologies, services or businesses; - · the timing, operating costs, and capital expenditures related to the operation, maintenance and expansion of our business; - service outages or security breaches and any related occurrences which could impact our reputation; - the impact of worldwide economic, industry, and market conditions, including disruptions in financial markets and the deterioration of the underlying economic conditions in some countries, and those conditions

+- specific to Internet usage and online businesses; - the emergence of global public health emergencies, such as the recent outbreak of the 2019 novel coronavirus (2019-nCoV), now known as "COVID-19", which could extend lead times in our supply chain and lengthen sales cycles with our customers; - fluctuations in currency exchange rates, particularly the South African Rand to U.S. Dollar exchange rate; - trade protection measures (such as tariffs and duties) and import or export licensing requirements; - costs associated with defending intellectual property infringement and other claims; - · changes in law and regulations affecting our business; and - provision of fleet management solutions or asset management solutions from cellular carrier-controlled or OEM-controlled channels from which Inseego may be excluded.